defactor-com/documentation/docs/rwa-use-cases/implementation-flow.md

 - The prospective borrower is required to demonstrate creditworthiness through a favorable credit score.
 Additionally, a stable employment history is essential.
 A down payment equivalent to a minimum of 20% of the car's appraised value is mandatory.

 - Every car leasing that GoodCar sells is a 3 year lease.
-The monthly payment is calculated based on the car's value, the down payment, and the interest rate of `5%` that'll be constant over the lease period.
+The first payment will be the following after the vehicle is delivered and it is calculated based on the car's value, the down payment, and the interest rate of `5%` that'll be constant over the lease period.

 - Only brand-new vehicles are eligible for financing through BankCredit.
 Loan requests for any other vehicle types will be declined.
 The borrower assumes responsibility for making timely monthly payments commensurate with the appraised value of the car.
 Failure to remit three consecutive payments will result in the repossession of the vehicle by BankCredit, without any entitlement to a refund.